Arthritis & Joint Pain in Your Dog

 Please take care when using heat as every degree in heat provides a different result – some disastrous.

-Exercise – this is no surprise to any of us with joint issues.
+Exercise to Relieve Arthritis and Joint Pain in Dogs (But Does It Come with a Catch?) – this is no surprise to any of us with joint issues.
 Maintaining a healthy exercise routine is one of the best ways of maintaining mobility, even with arthritis and joint pain.

 For us humans, non-weight-bearing exercise is often recommended for people with severe arthritis (think aqua-aerobics!).
 This can also be an option for dogs with joint pain, if there is a centre in your area ( https://www.aquapaws.com.au).